 Start / FinishMunich / Munich

 Distance190 miles/305 kms

-Munich itself is a vibrant city with much to see and do.
-Visit the famous Hofbraühaus to enjoy a frothy XXL mug of beer while swaying to the Oom-Pah music with the locals.
+Munich is a vibrant city with much to see and do.
+Visit the famous Hofbraühaus to enjoy a frothy liter mug of beer while swaying to the Oom-Pah music with the locals.
 The City Museum of Munich offers a fascinating insight into the diverse history of the city and we also highly recommend a stroll through the wonderful Englischer Garten – a large park area in Schwabing where you can enjoy a beer and wurst in the fresh air.

 This cycle route follows easy, flat cycle paths and back roads.
 There are a few unpaved sections and some minor climbs to contend with but the route is well within the reach of most leisure cyclists.

 Itinerary & Map